devadathanmb/wut/README.md

 ---
 ## Future plans
 1. The code of the program is currently pretty long and there is definitely scope of refactoring it to a certain extend.
-2. Currently users can only bookmark words they cannot remove them.
-In future a feature to remove bookmarked words can be introduced.
-3. ```bookmarks.json``` file can get pretty long if the number of bookmarked words are high.
+2. ```bookmarks.json``` file can get pretty long if the number of bookmarked words are high.
 This can be avoided by saving it somewhere on the cloud or using a better format to save bookmarks locally.
 This feature also can be introduced later.